timbiles/callbacks-array-methods/README.md

 * Map
     * This method should accept one argument: a callback function
     * It should create a new array
-    * It should add the result of executing the callback for each item in the target array into the new array.
+    * It should add the result of executing the callback for each item in the target array into the new array
     * The callback should receive three arguments: the current value, index, and target array
     * It should return the new array
     <details>